wp-plugins/wptouch/readme.txt

 = Version 1.9.3 =
 * Fixed issue where regular theme view would not allow pinching for zoom
-* FIxed JS bug in theme
+* Fixed JS bug in theme
 * Possible fix for time since on comments not working in some situations
 * Added option to disable Ajax comments for those who can't get them working
 * Fix for display of '0' comments badge

 = Version 1.9.2.2 =
 * Fixed issue where mobile switch to regular theme was always zoomed in and required refresh